babo/bigquery-prezi/prezi.md

     - including the cost

 # How to continue
+- we are an official Google partner
+    - advisory, consulting, training and 24/7 operation duty
-- buy it from nordcloud
+    - buy Google products and services through Nordcloud
     - we invoice it in NOK
+- looking forward to here from you
 ---
 ## Dataflow
 - use a "small" CSV file from a public dataset